edanisko/edanisko.github.io/content/posts/2020-10-15-aws-cloudformation-using-cfn-modules.md

 Your template creates a nested stack called Vpc.
 Then the nesting continues.
 Vpc creates vpc-plain.
 Vpc-plain creates other VPC level resources such as an internet gateway.
 Six subnets are created, three public and three private.
 The subnet resources include NACLs, route tables and routes.

 The best part is that you can repeat this is another region, another account.
-This is infrastucture as code.
+This is repeatable infrastucture as code.

 ## Changes

-If you want to add a service endpoint, change the template, re-package it and re-deploy.
+If you want to add a service endpoint, change the template, re-package and re-deploy.

 template.yaml